top of page

 Why is my water bill so high?
 Could it be my sprinklers?

-A sudden spike in your water bill is a very common sign of a sprinkler system problem that requires sprinkler repair in Lubbock.
+A sudden spike in your water bill is a very common sign of a sprinkler system problem that requires sprinkler repair Lubbock.
 A single broken head or a hidden underground leak can waste thousands of gallons of water.
 A stuck valve that causes a zone to run constantly is another major culprit.
-A thorough system inspection is the first step to finding the source of the high water usage.

 How often should I inspect my sprinkler system?

 It’s a good practice to visually inspect your system at least once a month during the watering season.
 Manually run each zone and walk through your yard looking for broken heads, leaks, or coverage issues.
-A professional tune up at the beginning and end of the season is also highly recommended for preventative care.
+A professional tune up at the beginning and end of the season is also highly recommended.

 What is backflow testing and why is it required in Lubbock?

 A backflow preventer is a safety device that stops irrigation water (which can contain fertilizers and pesticides) from flowing backward into your clean drinking water supply.
-Texas law requires these devices to be in place.
-The City of Lubbock requires them to be tested on a recurring basis by a licensed professional to ensure they are working correctly, protecting the public water supply.
+Texas law requires these devices, and the City of Lubbock requires them to be tested on a recurring basis by a licensed professional to ensure they are working correctly.

 Is upgrading to a smart controller worth the cost?

-For most homeowners in Lubbock, the answer is a resounding yes.
-Smart controllers save a significant amount of water by using real weather data to adjust schedules, which means they don’t water when it’s raining or about to rain.
+For most homeowners in Lubbock, the answer is yes.
+Smart controllers save a significant amount of water by using real weather data to adjust schedules, which means they don’t water when it’s raining.
 The water savings can often help the device pay for itself within just a few years.

 What should I do if a sprinkler zone won’t turn off?

 If a zone keeps running after it’s supposed to shut off, you likely have a faulty valve.
-The most common cause is a small piece of debris like sand or a pebble that is stuck inside the valve’s diaphragm, preventing it from closing completely.
-You should locate your system’s main shut off valve to stop the water flow and then call a professional for sprinkler repair.
+The most common cause is a small piece of debris like sand or a pebble that is stuck inside the valve.
+You should locate your system’s main shut off valve to stop the water flow and then call a professional for sprinkler repair Lubbock.

 Can I add new sprinklers or a drip line to my existing system?

 Yes, in most cases you can modify or add to your system.
-This is common when you change your landscaping, such as adding a new flower bed.
-A professional can help you add a new zone or install efficient drip irrigation, or reroute existing lines to ensure your entire landscape gets the proper amount of water without wasting any.
+A professional can help you add a new zone or install efficient drip irrigation, or reroute existing lines to ensure your entire landscape gets the proper amount of water.

 Comments